Exam Retake Policy

 Am I impacted if I pass the written exam?

 No, the majority of candidates that take NCCCO exams pass them at the first attempt and are not affected by this policy change.
-Only those who don’t pass exams and need to retake that exam will be required to take an alternate form of the exam or wait four (4) weeks before retesting.
+Only those who don’t pass exams and need to retake that exam will be required to wait four (4) weeks before retesting.

 What about the practical exams?